crustyapples/any-questions/README.md

 # Any Questions?: An OpenAI project

-This is an application that generates questions using OpenAI from a users input.
+I always hate the awkward silences that follow when a speaker transitions to QnA.
+This is an applciation that makes it convenient to generate questions that get the conversation going!
+It generates questoins using OpenAI's GPT3 model upon receiving an input about who the questions are meant for.

 ![image](https://user-images.githubusercontent.com/24990448/204139565-63fe4653-7151-4dc7-9317-5415b8533df5.png)